BabaOlumoh/iam-engineering-portfolio/02-hybrid-identity-ad-entra/README.md

 3. Add the custom domain as a UPN suffix in Active Directory.
 4. Create test users in AD with cloud-ready UPNs.
 5. Install and configure Microsoft Entra Connect Sync.
-6. Synchronize selected users and groups to Microsoft Entra ID.
+6. Synchronise selected users and groups to Microsoft Entra ID.
-7. Validate that users appear correctly in Entra ID as synchronized identities.
+7. Validate that users appear correctly in Entra ID as synchronised identities.
 8. Install the Microsoft Entra provisioning agent for on-premises lifecycle operations.
 9. Configure Lifecycle Workflows for joiner, mover, or leaver use cases where applicable.
 10. Document troubleshooting steps and operational checks.